 The good news is that such problems are solvable and today I want to introduce you to Jamstack – one of the most popular solutions these days.

 If you are more of a business person, we recommend starting out from our Jamstack Guide For Business People which will help you get the basics straight, and make you feel much more comfortable while talking to geeky people.

-The main goal of Jamstack is to help developers build faster, more secure, and easier to scale web.
-It does this by providing a possibility to use tools and workflows which support productivity.
+The main goal of Jamstack is to help developers build the faster, more secure, and easier-to-scale web.
+It does this by providing the possibility to use tools and workflows which support productivity.

-To make the most out of Jamstack, we recommend you to use it for:
+To make the most out of Jamstack, we recommend you use it for:

 - eCommerce shops

 - Custom landing pages